 Even with the best customer touchpoints in the world, one bad experience can put off customers quickly.
 Make sure your social media channels live up to the same standards as your customer service, and your strategy will be more likely to delight and engage.

-Implementing new customer experience strategy
+Implementing your new customer experience strategy

-Designing new, exciting customer experiences requires inventive thinking to take all the knowledge gained on your customers and applying it in a way they will find engaging.
+Designing new, exciting customer experiences requires inventive thinking to take all the knowledge gained on your customers and apply it in a way they will find engaging.
 Reviewing what has worked and why it has worked is the best method for creating satisfying new experiences.

 Test your program and repeat